New York Area Codes

 Complete List of New York Area Codes (Updated 2025)

-All 22 New York Area Codes: 212, 315, 329, 332, 347, 363, 516, 518, 585, 607, 624, 631, 646, 680, 716, 718, 838, 845, 914, 917, 929, 934
+212, 315, 329, 332, 347, 363, 516, 518, 585, 607, 624, 631, 646, 680, 716, 718, 838, 845, 914, 917, 929, 934

 NYC Area Codes by Borough

-Brooklyn, Queens, Bronx, and Staten Island share:
+Brooklyn, Queens, Bronx, and Staten Island share these codes:

-• 917 (mobile overlay, shared citywide)
+• 917 (mobile and citywide overlay)

 Major Cities and Their Area Codes

-• 914 area code New York: Westchester County
+• 914: Westchester County

 Understanding Area Code Overlays